LDMX-Software/hcal-testbeam-analysis/README.md

     - Notebook: clean_and_analyze.ipynb

 ## To-do
-1. Implement code that performs alignment on the two halves of the HCAL prototype. **As of now, the code assumes this has not been done!**
-2. Include code that calibrates TOA (local on Joe's machine).
+1. Include code that calibrates TOA (local on Joe's machine).
-3. For pulse-fitting, include functionality to retain time-sample ADC information
+2. For pulse-fitting, include functionality to retain time-sample ADC information
-4. Add functionality for calibrated TOT (when studied and complete).
+3. Add functionality for calibrated TOT (when studied and complete).

 ##### Contact Joe at jmuse@umn.edu (or at joe.m.muse@gmail.com) with any questions or concerns.